danielmayorga/aoc_2022/README.md

 I noticed all my `a` heights were in the left hand side so I did a hack in my code where I kept the same DFS and just set the cost of each newly encountered `a` to 0.
 Surprisingly that gave me the correct answer and I solved it pretty fast.
 However, that solution will not always work.
 There are positions in the graph that will break that logic. i.e. if the most optimal `a` is to the right most node past `E` from `S`.

 I might revisit this with a correct solution, but this is advent of code.
 I only really care about MY solution.

+### Day 13

+Halfway point.

+Day 13 saw me using some interesting things: recursive typing (typescript) and `eval`.

+I used `eval` to convert the arrays to real arrays.
+I used the recursive type to properly type the arrays.

+This problems logic resides in recursive helper function `rigthtOrder`.
+It compares two arrays and returns

+- true if it is in the right order.
+- false if it is in the wrong order.
+- undefined if the comparison is equal.

+You are handling ternary logic in the fuction and want to short circuit when you have a boolean output, but want to continue if you have an undefined output.

+#### part 2

+We use `rightOrder` to sort.